Toskosz/testnet-watch-wallet/README.md

     Generate a new Bitcoin address (testnet). done.

-    Create a watch-only wallet with that address.
+    Create a watch-only wallet with that address. done i guess ?

     Hit multiple public testnet faucets to fund the address.